space-ros/demos/CADRE_demo/README.md

 4. (optional) Additional terminals can be opened by executing ```./open_cmd.sh```

-# Run CADRE demo
+# CADRE simulation launch.

 The CADRE demo can be started by executing the following commands:

 Run ```ros2 launch robot_gazebo main.launch.xml```.
 This launch file will start the gazebo simulator with the Three CADRE rovers in the Lunar world.

-# Run CADRE GUI teleopration.
+# CADRE GUI teleopration.

 In another terminal, run ```ros2 run robot_control joy.py```This will start GUI control for controlling individual Rovers.

-# Run CADRE point clouds.
+# CADRE point clouds.

 In another terminal, run ```ros2 run robot_control mapping.py```This will start the point cloud node and publish topics.